IELTS Speaking Samples and Answers

 You should say:

-Q. What kind of children activities are there available in your city?
+Q. What kind of activities for children are there available in your city?

-A. Children in our city often play outdoor games, though this trend is changing day-by-day with the advancement of computing and gaming devices.
-Children can visit the museum, zoological garden, and amusement parks in my city.
-They often go to exhibitions from schools which they enjoy a lot.
-Many parents take their children to their relative or friends’ houses where they play and make friends with other kids.
-They are also allowed to watch cartoons and other programmes suitable for them.
+A. Well, children in my city can play outdoor games and sports in different parks and playgrounds, though this trend is changing day-by-day with the advancement of computer and gaming device.
+Then they can visit a museum, zoological garden, and amusement park as they are plenty in my city.
+They can also go to exhibitions, art galleries and picnic spots from their schools which they will enjoy a lot.
+Many parents take their children to their relatives or friends’ houses where young children play with other kids of their age.
+They are also allowed to watch cartoons and other programmes suitable for them on the internet and TV.
+Finally, sports zones are great places where young children can enjoy different games and activities.

-Q. What do you need to do to interest a child in such activities?
+Q. What do you need to do to make a child interested in such activities?

-A. We need to show our own engagement in an activity to show a child that this is particularly enjoyable and exciting.
-A child would easily engage in an interesting game if s/he notices that the adults are playing it.
-For creative activities like drawing, dancing, singing we need to inspire the child and appreciate his/ her talent.
-We need to give them the positive environment as well as making the activity fun to attract them.
-For visiting educative places like the zoological garden and museum, we need to take them the places and explain their significance.
-Finally, a child is naturally fond of TV programmes like the cartoon.
+A. Well, we need to get engaged in an activity to show a child that this is particularly enjoyable and exciting.
+A child would easily join in an interesting game or sport if he or she notices that the adults are playing and enjoying it.
+For creative activities like drawing, dancing and singing, we need to inspire them and appreciate their talent.
+Moreover, we need to ensure a suitable environment for them so that they take up such creative activities.
+Making the activity fun to attract them could be a great way to grab their interest.
+Besides, we should take them to a zoological garden and museum from time to time and explain what they see.
+Finally, a child is naturally fond of TV programmes like a cartoon show and we need to make sure that they also watch educative programmes that would help them learn something new.

-Q. What activities do you think there will be in the future?
+Q. What activities do you think there will be for children in the future?

-A. As the technology is advancing rapidly and is becoming more popular among the children, I think computer games, Internet and TV programmes would become more popular among children in the future.
-The schools are evolving from merely educational institutions to more entertaining and interactive, the schools would arrange a more social gathering, party and tour that would become prominent in the future and many children would get engaged in these activities.
-Parents would become more conscious to nurture the hidden talents among their kids and that’s why they would take them to different places to let them experience the world.
+A. As the technology is advancing rapidly and is becoming more popular among children, I think computer games, the Internet and TV programmes would become more popular among children in the future.
+The schools are evolving from merely educational institutions to more entertaining and interactive places for youngsters, and they would arrange more social gatherings, parties and tours in the future and many children would get engaged in these activities.
+Parents would become more conscious to nurture the hidden talents of their offsprings and that’s why they would take them to different places to let them experience the world.

 Q. What kind of pressure do children have at school?

-A. From my experience, I can say that children nowadays have more classes to attend, more home works to do and more exam to take.
-From this regards, the children are burdened with the extended syllabus and lot of home-works.
-Many schools even make the project works and day-long classes mandatory and as a result, today’s children are under a lot of pressure.
+A. From my experience, I can say that children nowadays have more classes to attend, more homework to finish and more exams to take.
+From this regard, the children are burdened with the extended syllabus and a lot of homework.
+Many schools even make the project works and day-long classes mandatory and as a result, today’s children are under huge pressure.
+Finally, parents' expectations from their children are getting higher and higher and the schools are trying to show that they are working hard to make the parents' dream come true.
+As a result, the schools are putting extra pressure on young students.

-Q. What is your view of the school of the future?
+Q. What is your view of the schools for young children in the future?

-A. I am pretty sure in future schools would become more interactive and interesting than it is now.
-Computer-based lessons and online exams would become the main trend of the education system and most of the schools would adopt the technology.
-Besides, they would focus on practical lessons than all theoretical study and finally the teachers would be more skilled to handle the children in schools.
-Schools would focus on nurturing the potential talents of children and thus would develop more extracurricular activities to offer to the children.
+A. I am pretty sure schools will become more interactive and interesting in the coming days than they are now.
+Computer-based lessons and online exams would become the main trend of education and most of the schools would adopt the technology to teach young students.
+Besides, they would focus on practical lessons and finally, the teachers would be more skilled and passionate to handle the children in schools.
+Schools would focus on nurturing the potentials of children and thus would develop more extracurricular activities for them.